What is Physical Therapy?

 At the start of the project, you can think of the desk (in 6 boxes, weighing over 900lbs.) as your pain or injury.
 You can picture yourself as one of the screws (you’re a little screwy, right?) and the physical therapist as the screwdriver.
 First, I had to really examine the “screw” so I could put it in the right place, otherwise it would be totally ineffective.
 After all, the package came with 30 different screws in a variety of lengths.
 Once I found the correct spot, I used the screwdriver to efficiently turn it into place.
 Some of the shorter screws took only a few turns, while the longer ones took a little more time and effort.
 At the end of the project, I had a spiffy new desk that was fully functioning and ready for action.

 Clearly this analogy is over simplified, but I think it gives an easy snapshot of physical therapy.
 You might have significant pain, but you can’t determine the problem (there are just so many holes in that darn desk).
 That’s where a physical therapist’s extensive education and experience can come in.
 Once you have a proper diagnosis, your road to recovery can begin.
 The screwdriver (your PT) will ensure that you are on the most efficient and accurate path.
-He or she will use various techniques and modalities (joint and soft-tissue mobilization, muscle release, electrical stimulation, heat/ice, ultrasound, etc.) to repair damage and exercises to improve strength, endurance, range of motion and flexibility.
+He or she will use various techniques and modalities (joint and soft-tissue mobilization, hands on therapy, electrical stimulation, etc.) to repair damage and exercises to improve strength, endurance, range of motion and flexibility.